ace-diff/ace-diff/README.md

 times; this is an Ace Editor-compatible one. :)

 It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
-That handles the hard part: the actual computation of the document diffs.
-This lib converts that raw info into an attractive visual representation on the screen for the user.
+That lib handles the hard part: the computation of the document diffs.
+AceDiff just converts that raw diff info into an visual representation on the screen.

 ### Dependencies